-when danger and shame were near,

-And we all might wait till the green light came

-to show that the road was clear."

-"My dear," said I, "we have tried to light life's road for your feet to fare,
+And we all might wait till the green light came to show that the road was clear."
+"My dear," said I, "we have tried to light life's

 And we pray you'll stop when the red light glows, though none of us may be there.